tokenbridge/docs/about-tokenbridge/features/transfer-limits.md

 ![Withdrawal for the natvie-to-erc20 and erc20-to-erc20 bridge modes](../../.gitbook/assets/image%20%2827%29.png)

-The first set of checks for detection whether the withdrawal is within the limits happens on the step 1 for the `erc20-to-native` mode and on the step 2 for the modes `native-to-erc20` and `erc20-to-erc20`.
+The first set of checks for detection whether the withdrawal is within the limits happens on step 1 for the `erc20-to-native` mode and on step 2 for the modes `native-to-erc20` and `erc20-to-erc20`.
 It makes sure that:

 * the transferred value is greater or equal than minimum allowable value per transaction
 * the transferred value is less or equal than maximum allowable value per transaction
 * the accumulated value of all transfers sent in this day in this direction is less or equal than maximum allowable accumulated values per day

-The checks are applied in the second time when one oracle sends all collected confirmations to the bridge contract on the Foreign side of the bridge \(the step 5 in the case of the `erc20-to-native` mode and the step 6 in other modes\):
+The checks are applied in the second time when one oracle sends all collected confirmations to the bridge contract on the Foreign side of the bridge \(on step 5 in the case of the `erc20-to-native` mode and on step 6 in other modes\):

 * the value of the transfer confirmed by the validator must be less or equal than minimum allowable value per transaction
 * the accumulated value of all confirmed transfers sent in this day in this direction must be less or equal than maximum allowable values per day